lucaboriani/serve-cdn-solid-assets/README.md

 instruction:

-signup for a solid pod fillowing [these instructions] (https://docs.inrupt.com/pod-spaces/getting-started-pod-inrupt-com/)
+signup for a solid pod following [these instructions](https://docs.inrupt.com/pod-spaces/getting-started-pod-inrupt-com/)

 signup/login into cloudflare